Thomas Welsh (general): Civil War

 When the Civil War erupted in April 1861, Welsh raised one of the first companies of volunteers from Lancaster County and was elected as its captain.
 Within days, the company was mustered into service as part of the 2nd Pennsylvania Infantry, and he was appointed lieutenant colonel of the regiment.
-This was a three-months regiment, which served briefly in the Shenandoah Valley, then York, Pennsylvania, where it served out its term.
+This was a three-month regiment, which served briefly in the Shenandoah Valley, then York, Pennsylvania, where it served out its term.
 In July, when his term of enlistment was over, Welsh was appointed by Governor Andrew Curtin as a colonel and placed in charge of Camp Curtin, the processing center set up to process as many as 500,000 volunteers into war service.
 Welsh is credited with instituting needed reforms in camp discipline and sanitation.

-In October 1861, he was appointed to command the 45th Pennsylvania Infantry, a three-year regiment, which he had recruited from Center, Tioga, Lancaster, and Mifflin Counties.
-The 45th eventually became known as one of the best drilled and best disciplined regiments in the service, for which Welsh is credited.
+In October 1861, he was appointed to command the 45th Pennsylvania Infantry, a three-year regiment, which he had recruited from Centre, Tioga, Lancaster, and Mifflin Counties.
+The 45th eventually became known as one of the best-drilled and best-disciplined regiments in the service, for which Welsh is credited.

 After brief service around Washington, the 45th was sent south to Charleston Harbor, under Gen. H. G. Wright, as part of the blockade of southern shipping.
 There it participated in the Battle of James Island on June 10, 1862.
 In July, the 45th was called north to become part of the IX Corps under Gen. Ambrose Burnside, and Welsh directed the successful rear-guard action during the Union evacuation of Acquia Creek, near Fredericksburg.